 install latest python version on raspberry pi

-How To Check Which PIP Version Is Installed On Your System
+How to Check Which PIP Version is Installed on Your System

 If you are coding in Python, you are probably using PIP to manage your Python packages easily and import them into your projects.
 Keeping Python and PIP up-to-date is important to avoid issues in your applications, so in this article, I will explain how to check the current PIP version, and update it if needed.